 - 1. Perform Altitude Reference alignment as described before. - 2.
-Select the first alignment star that is currently above the horizon.
+Select the first alignment star that is currently above the horizon and switch to the INFO tab.

-altitude for the selected alignment object (2) and 6 above) 3.
-Move the telescope until its azimuth (7) and

-- altitude ( $(\mathbf{8})$ ) match the ones of the alignment object. - 4.
-Make sure that the OK button on the screen is active (flashing), use ▶ to move to it if not.
-Press OK key now. - 5.
-Perform the same steps (2-4) for the second alignment object. - 6.
+- Move the telescope until its azimuth (4) and altitude (5) match the ones of the alignment object and press the OK key now. - 4.
+Perform the same steps (2-3) for the second alignment object. - 5.
 The alignment error should be very small.